mzwallace/dw-cli/README.md

 * Regular file config comes first.
 * If instance config exists in the file it overrides regular config when using a particular instance in your command.
 * Command line arguments override the config file.

 #### Sandbox Dev Example
-Just doing dev on a single sandbox?
+Working on a single sandbox and your cartidges are in a 'cartridges' folder in the project root?
 ```
 {
   "hostname": "-region-brand.demandware.net",
   "username": "default-user",
   "password": "default-pass",
+  "cartridges": "cartridges",
   "apiVersion": 'v16_6',
   "clientId": "client-id-from-account-dashboard",
   "clientPassword": "client-password-from-account-dashboard",
 }
 ```
 #### Another Example
-Doing dev on several sandboxes and a staging instance with two-factor auth?
+Working on several sandboxes and a staging instance with two-factor auth?
 ```
 {
   "hostname": "-region-brand.demandware.net",
   "username": "default-user",
   "password": "default-pass",
   "apiVersion": 'v16_6',
   "clientId": "client-id-from-account-dashboard",
   "clientPassword": "client-password-from-account-dashboard",